anthony-tresontani/django-adaptors/docs/index.rst

 `delimiter`

     define the delimiter of the csv file.
-    If you do not set one, the sniffer will try yo find one itself.
+    If you do not set one, the sniffer will try to find one itself.

 `has_header`